luni64/TeensyTimerTool/README.md

 ### <a name='PIT-PeriodicTimer'></a>PIT - Periodic Timer
 Not yet implemented

+### <a name='FTM-FlexTimerModule'></a>FTM - Flex Timer Module
+The FTM modules are only available for the T3.x boards.
+They have a various number of 16bit timer channels (depending on processor type and FTM module).

 ### <a name='TCK-TickTimer'></a>TCK - Tick Timer
 The tick timer is a 32bit software timer.
 Instead of using one of the built in hardware timer modules it relies on calling a *tick* function as often as possible.
 That function checks the cycle counter to determine if the callback function needs to be called.